UNICORE-EU/unicore-docs/source/admin-docs/xuudb/building.rst

       $ mvn eclipse:eclipse

-   which will generate Eclipse project files and in Eclipse use ":menuselection:`Import --> Existing projects into Workspace...`" to import the projects into Eclipse.
+   which will generate Eclipse project files and in Eclipse use :menuselection:`Import --> Existing projects into Workspace...` to import the projects into Eclipse.